gselander/ace-key-groupcomm-oscore/draft-tiloca-ace-oscoap-joining.md

    * The 'exp' parameter MUST be present and specifies the expiration time in seconds after which the OSCORE Security Context derived from these parameters is not valid anymore.

+* The 'profile' parameter MUST be present and has value "coap_group_oscore", which is defined in this specification.

 * The 'pub_keys' parameter is present only if the 'get_pub_keys' parameter was present in the join request.
 If present, this parameter includes the public keys of the group members that are relevant to the joining node.
 That is, it includes: i) the public keys of the non-pure listeners currently in the group, in case the joining node is configured (also) as requester; and ii) the public keys of the requesters currently in the group, in case the joining node is configured (also) as listener or pure listener.

 * The 'group_policies' parameter SHOULD be present and includes a list of parameters indicating particular policies enforced in the group.
 For instance, it can indicate the method to achieve synchronization of sequence numbers among group members (see Appendix E of {{I-D.ietf-core-oscore-groupcomm}}).